-This knowledge may help providers when making personalized therapeutic decisions for patients suffering from some of the most prevalent clinical conditions like psychiatric disorders, cardiovascular disease or pain.
+This knowledge may help providers when making personalized therapeutic decisions for residents suffering from some of the most prevalent clinical conditions like psychiatric disorders, cardiovascular disease or pain.

 Adverse Drug Reactions (ADRs) are the 4th leading cause of death in America.
 4.5 million Americans visit their doctor’s office or the emergency room every year because of adverse side effects related to prescription medications.

 53% of medications are ineffective as the first line of therapy.
 Choosing the right dose of the right medication through genetic testing may drastically improve the treatment outcome.